bmi-group/license-finder/README.md

 ### Add dependency without a license

+This should only be used for extremley specific use cases, for example a deployment tool like Netlify CLI.
+For anything else, it should be specified in the project explicitely.

-Assuming that the dependency is required for us to use, the dependency can be explicitly approved.
+Assuming that the dependency is required for all projects to use, the dependency can be explicitly approved.

 _N.B.
 Make sure to specify who added it, the reason for adding it and the version, in case it changes in the future_